 - Now, click on the Input / Codecs tab.

-- Then, click on the Hardware-accelerated decoding dropdown menu, select Disable and then click on Save.
+- Then, click on the Hardware-accelerated decoding dropdown menu, select Disable, and click Save.

-If the steps above didn’t remedy the problem, you might need to make sure that Audio passthrough is turned off, it’s in the Audio tab of the menu shown above or check your firewall settings.
+If the steps above didn’t remedy the problem, you might need to make sure that Audio passthrough is turned off, in the Audio tab, or check your firewall settings.

 Resetting VLC Preferences

-- Within VLC media player, click on Tools > Preferences.
+- Within the VLC media player, click on Tools > Preferences.

 - Now, click on Reset Preferences.

 - Confirm the decision by clicking OK in the popup window.

 Although you might experience an occasional problem while using it, streaming to a Chromecast is fairly simple when everything works smoothly.
 Remember to check the Wi-Fi on both devices and ensure that they’re on the same network; otherwise, it’s like trying to communicate with someone on a different phone call.

 Did these solutions work for you?
 Do you stream VLC media player to your Chromecast differently?
 Feel free to share your thoughts with the community in the comments below.